briot/Ada-promises/README.md

 Ada Promises
 ============

-The promise pattern is now ubiquous in programming languages.
+The promise pattern is now ubiquitous in programming languages.
 The Wikipedia page on promises lists a lot of implementations.
 But there are none for Ada yet !